 When planting near citrus trees, avoid plants that have deeper roots as they can compete and even damage the shallow citrus tree roots.
 These plants include tubers and root vegetables such as potatoes, sweet potatoes, and carrots, along with other fruit trees.

-If you’d like more information about the spacing of citrus trees, you can check out my other post: How Far Apart To Plant Your Citrus Trees.
+If you’d like more information about the spacing of citrus trees, you can check out my other post: How Far Apart To Plant Citrus Trees.

 Can Potted Citrus Trees Have Companion Plants?

 While it’s not a good idea to pair citrus and a companion plant in the same pot, you can definitely use a pot for each plant and keep them close to each other.
 There’s no minimum distance to maintain here.
-However, avoid touching the two plants since mold or disease can spread from the soil to the leaves.
+However, avoid touching the two plants together since mold or disease can spread from the soil or the leaves.